avvero/devirium/2025-10/All writers are little rivers.md

-> All writers are little rivers running into one lake
+> All writers are little rivers running into one lake.

-Anne Lamott.
+Anne Lamott

 All contributing to the same big project.